 Metering / billing

 Customers with SSEG systems shall be supplied with a Bi-directional TOU meter with remote communications.
 All conventional and prepaid meters will be replaced by such meter at the customers cost.
-The municipality may assist consumers with financing of these meters.

 The municipality will operate and maintain these meters and such costs recovered by way of an additional metering / management fee.